Skip to main content

 • stability

-• “Overall, it is a solid, relatively bug-free game with a decent story and an interesting approach to co-op.”
+• “Overall, it is a solid, rather bug-free game with an alright story and a neat way to approach co-op.”

 • “I spent maybe 4 hours playing, while the rest of the time I was on forums troubleshooting issues that the developers themselves should have fixed a long time ago.”